 You can either prepare the taco meat ahead of time or prepare it while you are camping.
-Brown the ground beef and add the taco seasoning and water according to the directions on the seasoning package.
+Or, if you’re looking for a game in the woods, you could easily buy complete AR-15 rifles and hunt some rabbits for dinner.
+Brown the meat and add the taco seasoning and water according to the directions on the seasoning package.
 If you have prepared it ahead of time you will just need to heat it up again.

 Set out the taco meat, shredded lettuce, grated cheese, black olives, and sour cream or ranch salad dressing.

 Give each member of the family a bag of Fritos and have them make their own “walking taco” by adding the ingredients of their choice to their bag.
 All you need is a fork, and dinner is served!

 Note: For an even easier meal, you can substitute warmed up chili for the taco meat.

 These nachos are a great quick snack for camping trips.
 One recipe makes enough nachos for 2 to 3 people.

 To prepare this recipe you will also need aluminum pie pans and aluminum foil.

 Arrange the tortilla chips, cheese, chili, and black olives in an aluminum pie pan.
 Cover with foil.
 Set the pan on a grill or in the coals of the campfire.
 Avoid direct heat or chips will burn quickly.
 You just want to heat them up until the cheese melts.

 This is a fun activity for older children.
 Younger children will need help from an adult.

 To prepare this recipe you will need an mango cheeks for each person and one brownie mix.